Dr. Robinson and Dr. Ries Specialize in Dentofacial Orthopedics

 Essentially, while orthodontics entails the practice of ensuring proper tooth movement, dentofacial orthopedics involves the guidance of facial growth and development, which occurs largely during childhood.
 In both cases, appliances frequently aid this process – the more familiar braces for pediatric orthodontics, and other specialized appliances like expanders and headgear are present.
 Sometimes orthopedic treatment may precede conventional braces, but often the two mesh to achieve their respective goals.
 So if your child gets braces and headgear, he’s undergoing both orthodontics and dentofacial orthopedics!

-Because Drs.
-Robinson and Ries have successful experience in both areas, they are able to diagnose any misalignments in the teeth and jaw as well as the facial structure, and can create a treatment plan that utilizes both orthodontic and dentofacial orthopedic treatments.
+Because Dr. Robinson and Dr. Ries have successful experience in both areas, they are able to diagnose any misalignments in the teeth and jaw as well as the facial structure, and can create a treatment plan that utilizes both orthodontic and dentofacial orthopedic treatments.